michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 -->

 In major subsection [Definition] this project describes and provides a solution to the problem of how to get a robot to automatically traverse a maze of arbitrary size under certain constraints.
 The project will describe via the [ProblemStatement] the maze and the constraints under which the robot moves through the maze.
-The project will then describe how we measure the effectiveness of any given solution to the maze traversal problem that the robots comes up with in [Metrics].
+The project will then describe how the effectiveness of any given solution to the maze traversal problem is measured in [Metrics].

 In major subsection [Analysis], the project will analyze the maps, which are the input data to this problem in [DataExploration].
 The project will provide visualizations to robot solutions and how they compare to the best solution in [Visualizations].
-The underlying algorithm that drives the robot's movements throughout the maze in its objective to reach a _goal square_ are described in [Algorithms].
+The underlying algorithm that drives the robot's movements throughout the maze in its objective to reach a goal square are described in [Algorithms].
 The project compares the chosen algorithm to the benmark algorithm  in [Benchmark].

 In major subsection [Methodology], the project will describe what (if any) pre-processing is done to the input data in [Preprocessing].
 The project will describe the details of how the algorithm was implemented in [Implementation].
 The project will describe what steps where made to improve the robot's maze traversal in [Refinement].